What Is Cybersecurity Asset Management — And Why It Matters in 2026

 RMM Integration with Security Operations

-Effective RMM deployment requires integration with broader security operations workflows.
+Effective RMM deployment requires integration with broader security operations.
 Forward RMM alerts and performance data to Security Information and Event Management (SIEM) platforms for correlation with network events, authentication logs, and threat intelligence.
 Automatically create service tickets for patch failures, service outages, or configuration drift.
-Sync with your centralized asset inventory to keep real-time data on patch status and hardware changes accurate.
-Correlate RMM patch data with vulnerability scan results to prioritize remediation based on exploitability and business impact.
+Sync with your centralized asset inventory to keep real-time patch status and hardware change data accurate.
 For financial services firms subject to operational resilience requirements, RMM platforms provide the continuous monitoring necessary to detect and respond to disruptions before they impact client services.

 Layer 3: Vulnerability Management and Patch Automation